Super NES CD-ROM: Prototypes

 Diebold gave the unit to hardware hacker Benjamin Heckendorn in 2016 to examine its contents.
 In doing this, he posted a tear-down video of the system that same year, which also included some technical specifications of the prototype that he published and compared it to the other two CD-based add-ons released for the TurboGrafx-16 and Sega Genesis.
 He said that the system would have probably been as powerful as a standard Super NES, but not as powerful as the Sega CD.
 Heckendorn later identified faults in several on-board components which he subsequently replaced in 2017, resulting in fixing the audio and CD drive issues indirectly.
-To also fully resolve the missing power supply issue, Heckendorn created a custom power supply for the unit based on the original PlayStation and modified the unit to use a power connector from a Sony Walkman to match the one that was used on the custom power supply unit to ensure that it would be powered on without the need for its original power supply.
-Heckendorn then showed Super Famicom (and SNES games via an adapter) working on the system and also showed audio CDs working on the system as there were no known game CDs, but affirmed that homebrew games worked.
+To get around the issue of a missing power supply, Heckendorn created a custom power supply for the unit based on the original PlayStation and modified the unit to use a power connector from a Sony Walkman to match the one that was used on the custom power supply unit to ensure that it would be powered on without the need for its original power supply.
+Heckendorn then showed Super Famicom games (and SNES games via an adapter) working on the system and also showed audio CDs working on the system as there were no known game CDs, but affirmed that homebrew games worked.